tenet-ac-za/safire.ac.za-website/content/safire/policy/participation/practice-note.md

 # REN Service Agreement

-Section 11.3 makes reference to TENET's REN Services Agreement as containing the processes for dispute resolution.
+Sections 3.3.2, 11.3, and 11.5 make reference to TENET's REN Services Agreement, which acts as TENET's master services agreement for institutions that consume a variety of services.
+The Participation Agreement is designed to stand alone, but also to fulfil the role of a Service Description in the case where an institution has separately concluded the REN Services Agreement.

+### Dispute resolution

+The clause in §11.5 references the REN Service Agreement's processes for dispute resolution, and concern has been raised that the "prevailing version" is not immediately clear.

 In the case where a Participant in SAFIRE is also a signatory of the REN Services Agreement (most universities, for instance), the prevailing version is the one most recently concluded between TENET and the Participant (we can supply a copy of this if necessary).

 In cases where the Participant is not also a signatory, the prevailing version is the one distributed to our SLA Reference Group from time to time.
 However, if necessary to allay concerns about this, we can annexure the relevant sections from the REN Service Agreement to the Participation Agreement at the time of signature.